w3f/Grants-Program/applications/MeProtocol.md

 **The Me Protocol** contains all the contracts, libraries and abstract contracts used to manage tokenized brand rewards, swap them and route them to appropriate wallets.
 It also contains the various utilities for managing pools such as the brand fee pool, brand treasury pool, and brand bounty pool.

+For a start, the protocol would simply be a set of smart contracts containing all the necessary business and operational logic, but eventually it would evolve into a parachain to further serve the peculiarities and nuances of the loyalty reward space.

 The design of the protocol follows the EIP-2535 pattern originally proposed by nick mudge.

 <img width="1328" alt="Screenshot 2022-12-06 at 15 39 56" src="https://user-images.githubusercontent.com/52800276/205942619-ef732d3d-bbb9-4fde-86ff-2c26a38a725c.png">